"Something we don't know is doing we don't know what."

 In 1999, at age 20, I had a powerful experience with an Ayurvedic doctor in London that radically altered the trajectory of my life.
-At the time, I was studying to become a lawyer.
-Following that session, I realized that whatever it is we would want to achieve in the outside world — security, love, happiness — can and should be internally derived.
+At the time, I was studying to become a lawyer in New York City.
+Following that session, I realized that whatever we want to achieve in the outside world — security, love, happiness — can and should be internally derived.

 (That is a major concept for this blog.)

-I abandoned the idea of having a career and "normal life," and knew I needed to pursue this realization further to its ultimate end.
+I abandoned the idea of having a career and "normal life," and knew I needed to pursue this realisation to its ultimate end.

 In 2009, I traveled to Rwanda to work with a number of orphan students who survived the 1994 Rwandan Genocide but who continued to suffer from its traumatizing effects.
-I found my bliss on this life-changing trip and made a commitment to find a way to do this kind of overseas service work full-time.
+I found my bliss, as Joseph Campbell would put it, on this life-changing trip and made a commitment to dedicate myself to humanitarian work and causes.

-I live in perpetual state of travel, simply, humbly, and in reverence.
-My work, in its simplest form, involves resolving the root causes of poverty and suffering to allow the ease and magic of life to flow effortlessly.
+I live in perpetual state of travel.
+Simply, humbly, and in constant reverence.
+My work, in its most basic form, involves resolving the root causes of poverty and suffering to allow the ease and magic of life to flow effortlessly.